Carry-on Restrictions Guide: What You Can Bring 2025

 • Only one bag per passenger is allowed.

-• The bag must be presented separately at security checkpoints.
+• The bag must be presented separately.

 Airline-Specific Carry-on Policies